Find and Color the Letters A to Z – Free Alphabet Worksheets

 Your child can search for the correct letter, color it in, and then try the handwriting line at the bottom to practise both the uppercase and lowercase forms.

-- Set your printer paper to A4 or US Letter paper
+- Set your printer paper to US Letter or A4 paper

-- For coloring cards, set the image to print at actual size
+- For coloring cards, set the image to print at 100%

 Encourage your child to say the letter sound each time they colour it in.